Electricity & Circuits

 Series Circuit

-A circuit in which components are connected end-to-end, so the same current flows through each one.
+A circuit arrangement in which components are connected end-to-end along a single path, so exactly the same current flows through every component.

 Parallel Circuit